 The data made available free of charge should replicate the information published on a reasonable commercial basis but with a 15 minutes delay.
-ESMA is of the view that the information should be available for a reasonable time and at least for 24 hours.
+ESMA is of the view that the information should be available for any party to initiate a retrieval of the data for a period of at least 24 hours from the publication.
+It is not reasonable to have the data available for a period that is not long enough for it to be downloaded reliably either on an ad-hoc or in a repeatable manner